rozek/node-red-test-support/README.md

 ## Prerequisites ##

-Every example requires the following Node-RED extension
+The example shown in the repository requires the following Node-RED extension

 * [node-red-contrib-components](https://github.com/ollixx/node-red-contrib-components)<br>"Components" allow multiply needed flows to be defined once and then invoked from multiple places